ASFHyP3/hyp3-docs/docs/guides/insar_product_guide.md

 Users can set the adaptive phase filter parameter (𝛼) value within the range of 0 to 1, with 0 indicating that no filtering occurs, and 1 indicating the strongest level of filtering.
 The default value is 0.6.
 The value should generally be greater than 0.2, and interferograms with very low coherence will benefit from higher values (closer to 1).
 Setting this value to 0 will result in no filter being applied.

 The filter is applied adaptively, meaning that regions with high coherence (where fringe patterns are easily discernible) will have more smoothing applied, while regions with low coherence will undergo less smoothing, so as not to remove residues that may represent actual deformation signals.
 Using this filter approach allows more of the interferogram to be unwrapped.
 For more information, refer to Goldstein and Werner's 1998 paper, [Radar interferogram filtering for geophysical applications](https://doi.org/10.1029/1998GL900033 "https://doi.org/10.1029/1998GL900033" ){target=_blank}.

 ##### Apply Water Mask

 There is an option to apply a **water mask**.
 This mask includes coastal waters and large inland waterbodies.
 Masking waterbodies can have a significant impact during the phase unwrapping, as water can sometimes exhibit enough coherence between acquisitions to allow for unwrapping to occur over waterbodies, which is invalid.

 A GeoTIFF of the water mask is always included with the InSAR product package, but when this option is selected, the conditional water mask will be applied along with coherence and intensity thresholds during the phase unwrapping process.
 Water masking is turned off by default.

+The water mask is generated using the [GSHHG](http://www.soest.hawaii.edu/wessel/gshhg "http://www.soest.hawaii.edu/wessel/gshhg/land" ){target=_blank} dataset.
+To compile the reference shapefile, the full-resolution L1 dataset (boundary between land and ocean) and L5 dataset (boundary between Antarctic ice and ocean) were combined.
+The L3 dataset (boundary between islands and the lakes they are within) was removed from the L2 dataset (boundary between lakes and land), and this combined dataset was removed from the combined L1/L5 dataset.
+The GSHHG dataset was last updated in 2017, so there may be discrepancies where shorelines have changed.

+We originally applied a 3 km buffer on coastlines and a 5 km buffer on the shorelines of inland waterbodies in the GSHHG dataset before using it to mask the interferograms, in an effort to reduce the chance that valid land pixels would be excluded from phase unwrapping.
+It appears, however, that the inclusion of more water pixels is more detrimental to phase unwrapping than the exclusion of some land pixels, so as of September 27, 2022, the water mask used for this option is no longer buffered.

-Visit our [InSAR Water Masking Tutorial](https://storymaps.arcgis.com/stories/485916be1b1d46889aa436794b5633cb "InSAR Water Masking StoryMap" ){target=_blank} for more information.
+Visit our [InSAR Water Masking Tutorial](https://storymaps.arcgis.com/stories/485916be1b1d46889aa436794b5633cb "InSAR Water Masking StoryMap" ){target=_blank} for more information about how different water masking approaches can impact the quality of an interferogram.

 #### Optional Files